 Can covered New Jersey employers still ask about criminal history on initial job applications?

 An employer cannot require an applicant to complete an initial job application that asks about criminal history (including asking the applicant to check a box if they have been convicted of a crime) until after the first interview, hence the moniker “Ban the Box.”
+This includes expunged criminal history.
 Following the first interview, the employer is free to provide an application which inquires about criminal history, but not before that time.

 Multi-state employers are permitted (by regulation) to use one national application with a criminal history question as long as the applicant for a position which is located in whole or in part in New Jersey is instructed not to answer this question.